Child Custody & SupportFamily LawWhen Child Endangerment Occurs Can You Get Custody?

 • A child’s parent

-• A custodian or person giving visitation rights with access to the child based on a court of another state or country
+• A custodian or person given visitation rights with access to the child based on a court of another state or country

 • A guardian of the child or of the estate of the child